UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

 ---

+### Exercise 3.3: understanding the regular expression

 This `awk` command uses a regular expression.
 What is it **exactly**?
 If it is formatted 'weirdly', why is that?

 ??? tip "Answer"